CCCSBuffet/pk_do_not_be_afraid/README.md

 The more you refuse to let go of your high level language syntactic sugar, the harder grokking assembly language will be.

+Relax!
 Free your mind, and you'll soon see things the way they **really** are.

 ![matrix](./m.jpg)